Phil Villapiano: Early life and college

+Professional career

-Known for his coverage and long time friendship to Steelers Hall of Fame inductee Franco Harris in one of the top plays in the history of the NFL, in 1972, a play known as the “Immaculate Reception.”
+Villapiano was known for his pass coverage and his long friendship with Pittsburgh Steelers Hall of Fame inductee Franco Harris and was a defender in one of the top plays in the history of the NFL, in 1972, a play known as the "Immaculate Reception".
+Villapiano was the linebacker assigned to cover Franco Harris during that play on December 23, 1972.

-One of the fastest linebackers of his era, Phil specialized in making big plays - none bigger than his momentum changing goal-line tackle against the Minnesota Vikings in Super Bowl XI, where he forced the fumble that was recovered by Willie Hall.
-Villapiano was the linebacker assigned to cover Franco Harris during the Immaculate Reception on December 23, 1972.
+One of the fastest linebackers of his era, Villapiano specialized in making big plays - none bigger than his momentum changing goal-line tackle against the Minnesota Vikings in Super Bowl XI, where he forced the fumble that was recovered by Willie Hall.

 In March 2018, Villapiano was inducted into the Reese's Senior Bowl Hall of Fame.
-The next month Phil was voted as the Jersey Shore's Greatest Sports Personality Winner.
-Phil Villapiano was also selected as a 2019 Senior Class candidate for the Pro Football Hall of Fame.
+The next month he was voted as the Jersey Shore's Greatest Sports Personality Winner.
+He was also selected as a 2019 Senior Class candidate for the Pro Football Hall of Fame.

 Personal life

-Phil has three children; Andrea, Phil, and Michael.
+Villapiano has three children; Andrea, Phil, and Michael.
 Michael was a quarterback at Brown University.
-Phil's wife, Susan, died of breast cancer on November 22, 2016.
+His wife, Susan, died of breast cancer on November 22, 2016.

-His nephew Joe Villapiano is a college football coach and has been the offensive coordinator at Cornell University since 2017.
+His nephew, Joe Villapiano, is a college football coach and has been the offensive coordinator at Cornell University since 2017.